 Ocean Conservancy has mobilized millions of people around the world to remove trash from our ocean and waterways.
 But removal is just one part of the solution.
 We must also prevent trash from reaching our waterways and the ocean, which is why in 2012 Ocean Conservancy launched the Trash Free Seas Alliance®.
 The Alliance unites industry, science and conservation leaders who share a common goal for a healthy ocean free of trash.
 The Alliance provides a constructive forum focused on identifying opportunities for cross-sector solutions that drive action and foster innovation.

 Members seek to reduce and, where possible, reinvent products and services that damage ocean wildlife or ecosystems.
-Current Founding members of the Trash Free Seas Alliance® include:
+Founding members of the Trash Free Seas Alliance®:

 Members of the Alliance aim to reduce and make continual progress toward eliminating ocean trash.
 The Alliance is working to create innovative groups to zero in on specific issues to incubate and pilot solutions.